 Child and adolescent psychology master’s programs give students advanced, in–demand academic credentials that can lead directly to rewarding careers.
 Though the Bureau of Labor Statistics (BLS) notes that candidates need a Ph.D. and a license to become full-fledged child psychologists, the agency also reports that a master's in child and adolescent psychology fulfills the educational requirements for some positions.

-The BLS projects that one such career, school and career counseling, will experience 13% growth by 2026.
+The Bureau of Labor Statistics projects that one such career, school and career counseling, will experience 13% growth by 2026.
 Overall, the BLS projects that demand for psychologists will rise 14% over that same period, making now an ideal time to enter the field.

-- Choosing an Online Master's in Child and Adolescent Psychology Program
+Online Master’s in Child and Adolescent Psychology Degree Program Ranking Guidelines

 The Best Online Master’s in Child and Adolescent Psychology Programs